anjanaraman04/document-management-service/README.md

 {
   "id": 1,
   "title": "My Document",
-  "content": "Hello my name is bob.
-I like cheese.", "version": 1,
+  "content": "Hello this is my first document!", "version": 1,
   "created_at": "2026-03-20T10:00:00+00:00",
   "updated_at": "2026-03-20T10:00:00+00:00"